Where To Buy

 Burton Malavita 2019 - 2011 Review by The Good Ride

 The Burton Malavita Re:Flex has a similar turn initiation to the Cartel and Genesis but it’s got its own personality that could draw you into this as your binding.
 As you can see in the 2019 vid you can also get a big old winged high back to leverage more buttering power than all other Burton bindings.
-I really like these bindings but prefer the Cartels better.
+I really like these bindings but prefer Cartels more.
 Peter likes the Malavita’s just as much if not more than the Cartels.
 Jimbo loved them both and Tim favors the Cartel’s more flexy high back better due to his girthy calves.
 So it really comes down to ankle strap and high back preference and there is no bad choice.

 The 2016-2019 Burton Malavitas have a thinner ankle strap giving you good support where you need it but also better freedom of movement as well.
 It’s a very easy binding to butter with and especially so if you get the winged high back version.
 The 2019 Burton Malavita has a new toe strap that’s the best we have ever seen from Burton.
-It fit’s soo much better around your boot than the older toe straps.
+It fits so much better around your boot than the older toe straps.

 2014 – 2019 Burton Malavita Snowboard Binding Review